 3. Transition to the Side-Plank Exercise (For the Lateral Muscles)

 The same rule as above applies for timing.
-This exercise will span the duration of the timer from 4 minutes to two minutes.
+This exercise will span the duration of the timer from 4 minutes to 2 minutes.

 4. At 2 Minutes Transition to the Modified Curl-Up Exercise (For the Anterior Muscles)

 This exercise is a little bit more subtle, but make sure your low back keeps its curve and doesn’t go flat.
 Remember that you should feel a bit of a burn in the front of the stomach.

 Once the timer goes off (at zero) you are done your core exercises for the day.
 If you really want to focus on the area, you can perform this routine twice a day.
-This simple approach for exercises for low back pain will take away the need for counting (or losing count) and knowing you are getting the right amount of exercise.
+This simple approach to exercises for low back pain will take away the need for counting (or losing count) and know you are getting the right amount of exercise.
 This exercise program that can be done in a short amount of time and part of a program or on its own.
 The best exercise program is one that will get done.